STEP 3 - File a Complaint with IOA

 All information shared with the IOA is treated with discretion and tact.
 Nevertheless, certain information provided to the IOA may need to be disclosed to other University officials.
 Those who participate in an IOA investigation are only provided with sufficient information to allow them to respond fairly and appropriately to the complaint allegations.

 You are welcome and encouraged to participate in the IOA investigation to your desired level of comfort.
 Participation in the IOA investigation process is voluntary.
 You may also change your mind and decline to participate in the IOA investigation once the investigation process has started.

 It is important to note, however, that your decision not to participate in the IOA investigation process may limit the University's ability to respond to the incident.

 Interim and Protective Measures

-The IOA is able to offer or impose a variety of interim measures to assist you and prevent you from harm.
+The IOA is able to offer or impose a variety of support measures to assist you and prevent you from harm.

 These support services are available regardless of whether you choose to file a criminal or IOA complaint and regardless of whether you choose to participate in a criminal or IOA investigation.

 Examples of interim measures include, but are not limited to, contact restrictions placed on the responding party, academic accommodations, alternative housing placement, alternative work schedules.locations, course schedule changes, legal assistance, student financial aid assistance, health and mental health support, visa and immigration assistance, and course withdrawal/load reductions.

 The University of Kansas prohibits retaliations against those who file an IOA complaint and witnesses who participate in an investigation.
 If you believe you experiencing retaliation in any form, please let our office know as soon as possible.
 The IOA will respond promptly to all allegations of retaliation.